The Top 5 Native Ad Platforms For Advertisers And Publishers to Profit

 They'll also be able to suggest different ways to approach your campaign based on their experience with similar projects.

-Access to an account manager is also valuable, as they'll be able to recommend the best optimizations from the start.
+Access to an account manager from your native advertising platform is also valuable, as they'll be able to recommend the best optimizations from the start.
 This includes blacklists, whitelists, device placements, and ad placements.
 Having someone familiar with the native advertising landscape will save you a lot of time and help you avoid making costly mistakes.

 Click fraud is always possible when advertising online, but working with a company with direct relationships with publishers can help combat this issue.